thaihoa110/zip-compression-extraction/README.md

 # Examples
 • Compress: Enter a folder path and select "Compress to ZIP" to create a .zip file of the folder.

 • Extract: Provide a .zip file path and specify the destination folder, then select "Extract ZIP" to extract contents.

-# License
-• This project is licensed under the MIT License.
-See the LICENSE file for details.